rajivsam/KMDS/README.md

 <h3>Attention!
 Needs Refactoring to Support LLM's</h3>

-<p style="background-color:orange;">This package was prepared pre-LLM, this package needs to be refactored to use LLM's for knowledge capture.</p>
+<p style="background-color:red;">This package was prepared pre-LLM, this package needs to be refactored to use LLM's for knowledge capture.</p>

 </div>